undergrad-partner-school

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-In case you're interested in acting, there is a drama club you can consider joining.
-You have a talent for media and communication?
+There are 188 student organizations and groups with open membership at this school.
+For students with a talent for acting, there is a drama club.
+Interested in media and communication?
 Amherst College publishes its own newspaper and has its own radio station.

 Student Services

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-Dormitory entrances at the school are electronically operated.
-There is a round-the-clock security patrol.
+There are emergency phone and alarm devices available around the clock.
+The dormitory entrances are electronically operated.
+There is a security patrol available 24/7.
 The transport/escort service operates during late hours.

-There is a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Amherst College.

-All in all, campus life at Amherst College is rich and vibrant and provides everything most students need.
+All in all, campus life at Amherst College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services